This article isn’t about how your small business should be doing email marketing.

 ☑ Extra features

-In order to stay ahead of the competition, many email marketing tools have added extra features such as a landing page or website builder, live chat, scheduling software, CRM features, and more.
+In order to stay ahead of the competition, many email marketing tools have added extra features such as a landing page or website builder, live chat, scheduling software, CRM features, AI features, and more.
 As a small business, it might interest you to have all your tools under one roof, so be aware that some email service providers are more comprehensive than others (and that doesn't necessarily mean they're more expensive).

 ☑ Integrations